kaistAI/SelFee/README.md

 (* denotes equal contribution)

 ### Release
-We will make available the training, serving, and evaluation code for our first release on a GitHub repository: <a href="https://github.com/seonghyeonye/Self-Feedback">https://github.com/seonghyeonye/Self-Feedback</a>.
-Additionally, we have released the Selfee-7B and Selfee-13B model weights, which can be found with instructions <a href="https://github.com/seonghyeonye/Self-Feedback#selfee-weights">here</a>.
-Keep up-to-date with the latest developments by following us on <a href="https://twitter.com/">Twitter</a>!
+We have released the SelFee-7B and SelFee-13B model diff weights, which can be found with instructions here.
+Moreover, the training instances used to train SelFee is released on huggingface.

 ### License